linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 # ILLUSTRATION 13.6: The Value of Growth: P&G in May 2011

-In Illustration 13.3, we valued P&G using a two-stage dividend discount model at  $68.90.
-We first value the assets in place using current earnings$ 3.82 and assume that all earnings are paid out as dividends.
+In Illustration 13.3, we valued P&G using a two-stage dividend discount model at  \$68.90.
+We first value the assets in place using current earnings\$ 3.82 and assume that all earnings are paid out as dividends.
 We also use the stable growth cost of equity as the discount rate.

 $$
 \text {V a l u e o f a s s e t s i n p l a c e} = \text {C u r r e n t E P S / r} = \$ 3.
 8 2 / .
 0 8 5 = \$ 4 4.
 9 4